mkancov/reading-notes/GitNotes.md

 Files in Git can be either committed, modified, or staged.

--Committed means data is stored securely in a local database
+- Committed means data is stored securely in a local database

 - Modified is when the file has been changed but not committed